Bridge Pledge Origin Story

 Second, the discovery of Vanessa Otero’s enlightening media bias chart (produced by her company Ad Fontes Media) which measures and plots media outlets like newspapers, channels, and podcasts and plots them on a matrix comparing political bias against a news reliability scale.
 The striking bridge-shaped arch in her matrix makes clear the correlation between extreme bias and low reliability news sources in the lower right and left wings.

-The inspiration for Bridge Pledge was: "What if we could sort or politicians on a similar 2x2 framework that could plot ideology (left-to right) against a vertical dimension that measures their abilities to unite and bridge through consensus through coalition, rather than divide?"
+The inspiration for Bridge Pledge was: "How might we sort or politicians on a similar 2x2 framework that could plot ideology (left-to right) against a vertical dimension that measures their abilities to unite and bridge through consensus through coalition, rather than divide?"

 "Bridgers" vs "Dividers”